samwelnella/muos-app/README.md

 # Overview

-[muOS](https://muos.dev/) app to connect to your RomM instance and fetch games directly from your Anbernic device.
+This is a [muOS](https://muos.dev/) app to connects to your RomM instance and allows you to fetch games wirelessly from your Anbernic device.

 ## Installation